PreventionBy Mayo Clinic Staff

 The most effective insect repellents in the United States include one of three active ingredients:

 - Oil of lemon eucalyptus (a plant-based compound)

-Used according to package directions, insect repellents are generally safe for children and adults, with a few exceptions:
+Used according to package directions, these products are generally safe for children and adults, with a few exceptions: